 OUR KEY DAMP TREATMENT SERVICES

-Swansea Damp Proofing offer a professional approach and solution to all damp issues in your home with a survey from a qualified surveyor which means we can correctly diagnose your damp problems and reccommend the right solution for treatment of any damp issue in your home or business premises
+Rees Bros (Damp Proofing) Swansea Ltd offer a professional approach and solution to all damp issues in your home with a survey from a qualified surveyor which means we can correctly diagnose your damp problems and reccommend the right solution for treatment of any damp issue in your home or business premises

 We offer a full 20 year guarantee on any new Damp Proof Courses we install.